michaelburtonray/vae-docs/README.md

 # Vae Docs

-This is the Jekyll version of Vae documentation.
+This is the documentation for Vae Platform.

+## License

+Copyright (c) 2009-2016 Action Verb, LLC.
+All rights reserved.

 ## Previewing Documentation Locally